swaraprabhu/SampleTask/README.md

 1. Fork this project
 2. Complete the task
-3. Create a pull request to this main project's main branch
+3. Create a pull request to this project's main branch

 ### Task
 This project contains a Rhino plugin with some util classes and `Command` class.
 The `CreateLineCommand` asks user to input two points and creates rectangular profile sweep on that line.